BIDS/repro-case-studies/case-studies/omesnard.md

 ![Diagram](omesnard.pdf){width=100%}\

 Our research lab has developed over the years a consistent workflow that, we believe, leads to reproducible research.
-A previous study coming out of our lab, published in Krishnan et al. (2014), already satisfies the criteria of the "Reproducibility PI Manifesto" (Barba, 2012).
+A previous study coming out of our lab, published in Krishnan et al. [-@krishnan], already satisfies the criteria of the "Reproducibility PI Manifesto" (Barba, 2012).
 That work studied the aerodynamics of flying snakes using our code [cuIBM](https://github.com/barbagroup/cuIBM) for solving the Navier-Stokes equations with an immersed-boundary method.
 The crux of the study was that, for a particular configuration, the snake's cross-section experiences a lift-enhancement.
 Here, we describe our effort to achieve full-replication of the main results, using four different Computational Fluid Dynamics (CFD) codes, including cuIBM.